Rohingya genocide

 The military operations displaced a large number of people, triggering a refugee crisis.
-The largest wave of Rohingya refugees fled Myanmar in 2017, resulting in the largest human exodus in Asia since the Vietnam War.
+The largest wave of Rohingya refugees fled from Myanmar in 2017, resulting in the largest human exodus in Asia since the Indochina refugee crisis after the Vietnam War.
 According to UN reports, over 700,000 people fled or were driven out of Rakhine State, and took shelter in neighbouring Bangladesh as refugees as of September 2018.
 In December 2017, two Reuters journalists who were covering the Inn Din massacre were arrested and imprisoned.
 Foreign Secretary Myint Thu told reporters Myanmar was prepared to accept 2,000 Rohingya refugees from camps in Bangladesh in November 2018.
 Subsequently, in November 2017, the governments of Bangladesh and Myanmar signed a deal to facilitate the return of Rohingya refugees to Rakhine State within two months, which drew mixed responses from international onlookers.
 The UN High Commissioner for Human Rights, Michelle Bachelet, visited Bangladesh and the Rohingya camps near the border with Myanmar in early August 2022.
-Reports covered that Bangladesh's Prime Minister, Sheikh Hasina asked the refugees to return to Myanmar.
-However, the UN addressed that repatriation needs to be conducted in a voluntary and dignified manner, and when the conditions on the border and also in Myanmar are safe for the process.
+Reports covered that Bangladesh's Prime Minister, Sheikh Hasina, asked the refugees to return to Myanmar.
+However, the UN stated that repatriation must be voluntary and dignified and only when the conditions on the border and in Myanmar are safe for the process.
 In late August 2022, the UN special envoy held another discussion with Bangladesh leaders, acknowledging the major pressures as a host country.
-At the same time, the UN emphasized the importance of engaging the Rohingya in direct discussions and decisions making processes about their future and for minimizing marginalization.
+At the same time, the UN emphasized the importance of engaging the Rohingya in direct discussions and decision-making processes about their future and for minimizing marginalization.

 The 2016 military crackdown on the Rohingya people was condemned by the UN (which cited possible "crimes against humanity"), Amnesty International, the U.S. Department of State, and the governments of Bangladesh and Malaysia.
 The Burmese leader and State Counsellor (de facto head of government) and Nobel Peace Prize laureate Aung San Suu Kyi was criticised for her inaction and silence over the issue and did little to prevent military abuses.
-Myanmar also drew criticism for the prosecutions of journalists under her leadership.
+Myanmar also drew criticism for prosecuting journalists under her leadership.

 The August 2017 persecution was launched in response to Arakan Rohingya Salvation Army attacks on Myanmar border posts.
-It has been labeled ethnic cleansing and genocide by various UN agencies, ICC officials, human rights groups, and governments.
+It has been labelled ethnic cleansing and genocide by various UN agencies, ICC officials, human rights groups, and governments.
 The UN described the persecution as "a textbook example of ethnic cleansing".
-In late September 2017, a seven-member panel of the Permanent Peoples' Tribunal found the Burmese military and authority guilty of the crime of genocide against the Rohingya and the Kachin minority groups.
-Suu Kyi was again criticised for her silence over the issue and for supporting the military actions.
+In late September 2017, a seven-member panel of the Permanent Peoples' Tribunal found the Burmese military and authorities guilty genocide against the Rohingya and the Kachin minority groups.
+Again, Suu Kyi was criticised for her silence over the issue, and for supporting the military's actions.
 In August 2018, the office of the UN High Commissioner for Human Rights declared that Burmese military generals should be tried for genocide.
 On 23 January 2020, the International Court of Justice ordered Myanmar to prevent genocidal violence against its Rohingya minority and to preserve evidence of past attacks.